-To address these additional challenges, we will consider extra pastoral support for children with SEND and disabilities.
+This school has a duty to make reasonable adjustments for disabled children therefore to address these additional challenges, we will consider extra pastoral support for children with SEND and disabilities.

 9. Responding to Domestic Abuse

 This school understands that the cross-government definition of domestic abuse and abuse is: